log0div0/testo/docs/reference/Actions.md

 **Arguments**:

 - `text` - Type: string.
 The text to type.
-Inside the string [param referencing](param#param-referencing) is available.
+Inside the string [param referencing](Params.md#param-referencing) is available.
 - `interval_time_spec` - Type: time interval or string.
 Sleep time interval between the key pressings when typing the text.
 Default value: `30ms`.
 If the string type is used, the value inside the string must be convertible to a time interval.
-Inside the string [param referencing](param#param-referencing) is available.
+Inside the string [param referencing](Params.md#param-referencing) is available.
 Default value can be changed with the `TESTO_TYPE_DEFAULT_INTERVAL` param.
-See [here](param#special-(reserved)-params) for more information.
+See [here](Params.md#special-reserved-params) for more information.
 - `autoswitch_key_spec` - Type: key combination.
 Enables keyboard layout autoswitching mode (see below).
 The key combination that Testo will press when trying to change the current keyboard layout.

 **Keyboard layout autoswitching mode**